MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/respond-compromised-connector.md

 - [Microsoft Defender for Office 365 plan 1 and plan 2](defender-for-office-365.md)
 - [Microsoft 365 Defender](../defender/microsoft-365-defender.md)

-Connectors are generally used for enabling mail flow between Microsoft 365 or Office 365 and email servers that you have in your on-premises environment.
+Connectors are used for enabling mail flow between Microsoft 365 or Office 365 and email servers that you have in your on-premises environment.
 For more information, see [Configure mail flow using connectors in Exchange Online](/exchange/mail-flow-best-practices/use-connectors-to-configure-mail-flow/use-connectors-to-configure-mail-flow).

-A compromised inbound connector is defined as when an unauthorized individual either applies change(s) to an existing inbound connector or creates a new inbound connector in a Microsoft 365 tenant, with the intention of sending spam or phish mails.
+A compromised inbound connector is defined as when an unauthorized individual either applies change(s) to an existing inbound connector or creates a new inbound connector in a Microsoft 365 tenant, with the intention of sending spam or phish emails.

 ## Detect a compromised connector